 Winter comes with an increased rate of chronic pain flare-ups and greater reports of debilitating pain and discomfort.
 If the weather is unwelcoming, we may become inseparable from warming devices such as heating pads, blankets, and heavy clothing.
 Worse still, reduced temperatures cause muscle and ligament stiffness, which can make moving arduous and painful.
 Unfortunately, remaining inactive can lead to even greater pain.

 As muscles tighten, spasms are more likely to occur as a natural response to combat inactivity.
 This can lead to major discomfort and intense pain.
-Shortened muscles, which can be caused by temperature drops in energy-deficient muscles, is the primary source of pain.
+Shortened muscles, which can be caused by temperature drops in energy-deficient muscles, are the primary source of pain.

 For some, their condition is so delicate that even minor fluctuations in temperature result in uncomfortable symptoms.
 Excessive cold can cause leg, hip, and joint pain while increased heat leads to weakness, nausea, and difficulty thinking clearly.